vahidalvandi/v2ray-docker-compose/README.md

 1. Replace `<EXAMPLE.COM>` in the `caddy/Caddyfile` file with your domain/subdoamin.
 1. Run `docker-compose up -d`.
 1. Visit your domain/subdomain in your web browser.
 Wait until the homepage is loaded.
-1. Turn the proxy on in the CDN for the record.
+1. Turn the proxy on in the CDN service for the record.
 1. Run `./vmess.py` to generate VMESS url for your client application.

 ### Client Applications